 Now, it’s becoming more and more important for sales teams to put the needs of their buyers foremost.
 Think about some of the changes to how we as consumers approach buying goods and services today –

 These shifts are just some examples of how buyers have taken control of the sales process.
-In addition, with these changes in mind, it’s important for sales to adopt a more helpful, human approach to selling.
+With these changes in mind, it’s important for sales teams to adopt a more helpful, human approach to selling.

 A few guiding principles would be:

 Throughout a sales process, you are gathering data through conversations about how to answer specific problems for the prospects – if you prematurely start to sell before you understand the full scope of the problem your prospect will lose trust in you.

 Times have changed, it is no longer “buyer beware”, the power lies totally with the seller.
 For sales professionals to be a part of a buyers’ process, they need to demonstrate how they can add value over and beyond what the buyer self-researches, by contributing as a trusted advisor.

 Sales professionals need to build trust and a relationship with buyers to keep the lines of communication open.
 Become a thought leader or reference point for questions from your leads, as you build up this advisory role you will also increase the level of trust by educating rather than selling.